 What is Rebar?
 Essential Guide to Steel Reinforcement

 Rebar (short for reinforcing bar) is a steel or composite material bar used to strengthen concrete structures.
-Its primary role is to absorb tensile, shear, and torsional stresses in concrete, which is strong in compression but weak in tension139.
+Its primary role is to absorb tensile, shear, and torsional stresses in concrete, which is strong in compression but weak in tension.
 Below, we break down its types, standards, and modern applications.

 1. Definition and Composition